parse-community/docs/_includes/common/data.md

 When a class is initially created, it doesn't have an inherent schema defined.
 This means that for the first object, it could have any types of fields you want.

 However, after a field has been set at least once, that field is locked into the particular type that was saved.
-For example, if a `%{ParseUser}` object is saved with field `name` of type `String`, that field will be restricted to the `String` type only (the server will return an error if you try to save anything else).
+For example, if a `User` object is saved with field `name` of type `String`, that field will be restricted to the `String` type only (the server will return an error if you try to save anything else).

 One special case is that any field can be set to `null`, no matter what type it is.